Tandemz/tandemz.io/src/pages/landing-international.md

     actions: []
     image_alt: Describe your target audience
     is_beta: false
-  - title: Add a screening survey if needed
+  - title: Add a screening survey
-    content: You can add as many questions as you need to make sure that applicants fit your dream participants profile.
+    content: You can add as many questions as you need to make sure that applicants truly fit your required profile.
     image: "/images/Choose.svg"
     actions: []
     coming_soon: false
     image_alt: Femme choisissant des pages suspendues
     is_beta: false
-  - title: We create and publish a sponsored post for your study
+  - title: We publish a sponsored post for your study
     content: Our algorithms generates the perfect assets for your study and chooses the social media network that fits it the most.
 It will also automatically adjust the bids to ensure recruitment speed.